 Please feel free to speak to our expert staff if you require further details about the journey or the camp itself, and view our photo gallery of the camp and tented accommodation to ensure it suits your needs.

-The journey to the camp is fairly arduous, however it enables you to see local villages and the changing landscapes of The Gambia as you travel further inland.
-Transportation is by either air-conditioned 4WD or minibus for the 4 to 5 hour drive; most is on tarmac, however the final 9 mile approach to the camp is through villages on dirt tracks which can be a little bumpy.
+The journey to the camp is largely along a tarmac road, with the last 30 minutes drive being along an unmade track which enables you to see local villages and the changing landscapes of The Gambia.
+Transportation is by either air-conditioned 4WD or minibus for the 4 to 5 hour drive.

 There is no mains electricity so dining is by candlelight and solar-powered lanterns are provided for you at night.
 It is hot during the day with cool nights during the winter, getting hotter from March onwards, however the tents are built to remain as cool as possible and mosquito nets cover the beds within.